qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.2.x.md

 There are cases where we want to find relevant parts, but only up to a specific number of results per document (for example, only a single one).
 Up till now, we had to implement such a mechanism on the client side and send several calls to the Qdrant engine.
 But that's no longer the case.
-Qdrant 1.2 provides a mechanism for grouping requests, which can handle that server-side, within a single call to the database.
+Qdrant 1.2 provides a mechanism for [grouping requests](/documentation/search/#grouping-api), which can handle that server-side, within a single call to the database.
 This mechanism is similar to the SQL `GROUP BY` clause.

 ![Query with grouping request](/articles_data/qdrant-1.2.x/with-grouping-request.png)

-You are not limited to a single result per document and you can select how many entries will be returned.
+You are not limited to a single result per document, and you can select how many entries will be returned.

 ### Nested filters